 Providing scholarships for bright but needy children

-Now Isaac Newton High School at Katera and Mustard Seed School have good hostels we are offering full boarding scholarships of £300 a year or half scholarships for £150.
+Now Isaac Newton High School at Katera and Mustard Seed School have good hostels we are offering full boarding scholarships of £420 a year or half scholarships for £210.
 These are awarded to very needy students, such as double orphans without a safe home near the school.
-The £300 covers the entire costs of a year at the school, including tuition fees, boarding, food, uniform, exam entry fees and stationery.
+The £420 covers the entire costs of a year at the school, including tuition fees, boarding, food and uniform.

 Below is a short video made by Phiona Mugaya Wabibye, a scholarhsip student at Mustard Seed School.